nyxnor/onioncomms/TORIFICATION.md

 The documents contained within this section provide information and instructions on configuring various software to securely connect to the Internet via Tor.

-This guide is intended for client side applications to be used by plain Debian users, if you are using Whonix, you don't need to configure any client to be torified, as all of the traffic is already torified on your machine.

 In short, do not torify any applications yourself unless you know exactly what you are doing.
 If, however, you wish to study the complexities surrounding the subject, then please feel free to indulge yourself and even go as far as providing new instructions or implementations.
 In the meantime, see this article more as a reference for developers and advanced users.
 If you do not fall into one of these two categories then for your own security, stick with the Tor Browser from https://www.torproject.org.

-This document is based on [TorifyHOWTO](https://gitlab.torproject.org/legacy/trac/-/wikis/doc/TorifyHOWTO) ([credits](https://gitlab.torproject.org/legacy/trac/-/wikis/doc/TorifyHOWTO/legal)).

-This document has updated links unlike the documentation above as well as using [Whonix wiki](https://www.whonix.org/wiki/Remote_Administration#Remmina) for reference.
+This document is based on [TorifyHOWTO](https://gitlab.torproject.org/legacy/trac/-/wikis/doc/TorifyHOWTO) ([credits](https://gitlab.torproject.org/legacy/trac/-/wikis/doc/TorifyHOWTO/legal)), it has updated links and information and used [Whonix wiki](https://www.whonix.org/wiki/Remote_Administration#Remmina) for reference.

+This guide is intended for client side applications to be used by any *nix user.
+Debian apt is used as an example to install the client software, but nonetheless, application configuration apply to all plainnet operating system.
+If you are using Whonix, you don't need to configure any client to be torified, as all of the traffic is already torified on your machine.

 ## Terminology